dmaccumber/Automated-Sequent-Prover/README.md

   ./seqprove ’[p imp q, (neg r) imp (neg q)] seq [p imp r]’
 ```
 ## Output
-The output consists of the proof for the given sequent if it is determined to be true.
-For example, the sequent above would return the proof:
+The output consists of the proof for the given sequent if it is determined to be true, i.e. when the left-hand-side is true, the right-hand-side must also be true.
+Each proof consists of a successive application of rules to initial, trivial sequents that satisify rule 1.
+The third column of the proof shows what rule is used and to what line(s) it is applied to (e.g. Rule 5b combines two sequents to form another).

 ### Example 1
 ```